 College Pirates has been going on and on about improving grades and getting tutoring help in our articles but when we said we’re here to make this an easy journey for you- we meant it.
 We are aware that life isn’t all rainbows and sunshine and just studying hard won’t get you in your preferred college; there are other factors at play here- negative ones.
 We’d like to reach out to the parents via this article who have teens on their hand; or head.
-It’s really a classic story- a child is nice and obeying, hormones hit child, child rebels and the parent a constantly tensed about it.
+So, you might end up searching for things like, “improve child grades high school” or “how to help my child in school” It’s really a classic story- a child is nice and obeying, hormones hit child, child rebels and the parent a constantly tensed about it.
 Nothing new, perfectly normal.

 However, sometimes what we are asked to dismiss as typical adolescent behavior could be collateral damages of a bigger fight.
 Again, as we always say, school education isn’t the same as it used to be, there’s a lot of competition, the work load is the size of Titanic’s iceberg etcetra.
 Mostly, it is the hormones; but sometimes, ITS NOT.